About the MSPH in Human Nutrition – Dietitian Program

 For up-to-date information of tuition, fees, and financial aid, visit the School's Tuition and Fees page.

-In addition to the tuition requirements for the professional MSPH degree, students accepted for the Human Nutrition – Dietitian track must pay a $500 deposit by March 1 of their first academic year to secure their place in the dietetic practicum and pay the remainder of the $7.500 clinical training fee by September 1.
-There are some incidental costs specific to the training as well, including a personal calculator, medical dictionary, and a computer with internet access and a camera.
+In addition to the tuition requirements for the professional MSPH degree, students accepted to the Human Nutrition – Dietitian track must pay a $500 deposit by March 1 of their first academic year to secure their place in the dietetic practicum and pay the remainder of the $10,000 (effective for the Class of 2024-2026) clinical training fee by September 1 of their second academic year.
+There are some incidental costs specific to the training as well, including the items with estimates below :